 Not only have you just undone any value from what was hopefully an effective training approach to begin with, but you have literally disengaged your site staff from wanting to work on your protocol.
 You’ve set the site and the CRA up for failure, to what end?

 I believe that your site training approach is not only critical to preventing deviations, but should be viewed as a site engagement strategy.
 The more relevant, impactful, and dare I say, enjoyable the site training experience is, the more your sites will be interested and eager to work on your study.
 Plain and simple.
 By eliminating the pressure on the CRAs to attempt to “train” the sites in this fashion, they can focus on what they do best, which is developing productive site relationships and monitoring the study.
 The SIV can therefore focus on what really matters to the success of the study:

 - Ensuring the site is operationally ready to implement the study

-- That all equipment is received and in working order,
+- Checking that all equipment is received and in working order

-- That the site has a proactive recruitment action plan in place and is truly enrollment ready the moment the CRA walks out the door.
+- Guaranteeing the site has a proactive recruitment action plan in place and is truly enrollment ready the moment the CRA walks out the door.